lightray1/odoo-scripts/README.md

 # odoo-scripts
-A simple collection of scripts to simplify Odoo installation and usage
+A simple collection of scripts and sample configurations to simplify Odoo installation and usage